Neocortex – Software with an IQ®

 Neocortex handles a wide variety of objects in stride.
 Whether moving multiple bag types from a bin, or unloading a trailer with different case sizes, Neocortex handles every object in real-time.
 It can differentiate colors, marking, barcodes or SKU numbers.
 Neocortex distinguishes between normal and arbitrary object traits – such as box flap bent over versus a cardboard edge.

-Typical vision systems require pre-configuring in order to later match the object with a CAD drawing, known shape, surface or distinguishing features.
-Due to processing speed, these vision systems are limited to a dozen or two objects, and can’t identify damaged boxes or new objects.
+Typical vision systems must be pre-configured in order to match the object with a CAD model, known shape, surface or distinguishing feature.
+Due to processing speed and limited memory, these vision systems can’t randomly handle more than one or two dozen known objects during operation.

 Neocortex keeps track of every object it encounters with enough specificity to identify an object’s shape, volume, labels, and damage (if any).
-Data with this level of granularity is useful for increasing throughput efficiencies in a number of ways.
-It is used to improve stacking for storage and trailer loading, warehouse throughput sequencing, object damage reporting, and reusable container tracking.
+Data with this level of granularity is used to improve stacking for storage and trailer loading, warehouse throughput sequencing, object damage reporting, and reusable container tracking.

-As variation increases, the need for flexible learning also increases.
+As variation increases, the need for learning on-the-fly also increases.
 This is the situation with logistics tasks, where nothing is guaranteed to be in its proper place or configuration.
 This randomness and uncertainty require a new way to approach package/parts handling.
-When a high degree of flexibility is required, traditional programming approaches fail.
-Hard-coded programs cannot define repeatable procedures for unanticipated objects in an unstructured environment.
+As unexpected variability is introduced, traditional programming approaches fail.
+Hard-coded programs cannot define unanticipated objects in an unstructured environment.

 Previous generations of artificial intelligence tend to be brittle and cumbersome.
 They require pre-established, specific rules of action based on historical trends.
 This works when enough historical data is available, and when future events mimic previous activities.
 Greater variations require more and more rules, making artificial intelligence more complex, slower to react in real time, and always a step behind new changes.

-Neocortex is a new form of artificial intelligence that uses sensor information to learn.
+Neocortex uses sensor information to learn.
 Neocortex discovers patterns in a chaotic environment that are relevant to an assigned task.
-This cybernetic intuitive learning process is mathematically represented in Neocortex, and is similar to how all mammals learn.
+This cybernetic intuitive learning process is mathematically represented in Neocortex, and is similar to how all mammals naturally learn.
 It is a dynamic process whereby experience builds fine-tuned understanding.